Skip to content

 num_precompile_calls = available_gas_after_expansion // approx_gas_cost_per_call

-num_pairings_done = num_precompile_calls * i # Each precompile call does i pairings.
+num_pairings_done = num_precompile_calls * i # Each precompile call

 if num_pairings_done > max_pairings: